Business Interpreter Services

 “Do I really need a business interpreter?”

-Firstly, providing smart, professional business interpreter services for your visitors will be taken as a compliment – you’re showing that you take seriously what they have to say.
+Firstly, providing smart and competent interpreting for your visitors will be taken as a compliment – you’re showing that you take seriously what they have to say.
 Similarly, providing professional interpreting at trade shows adds credibility to your presence and product.

 “We’re OK, one of the visitors says she’ll interpret”

 In an established relationship where trust has been built, that’s not uncommon and isn’t unreasonable.
 However, do remember that having your own independent business interpreter ensures accurate impartial communication – that may not always be the case where one party is interpreting for both.
-Also remember that if someone is acting as interpeter, they’ll be hard pushed to also contribute to the discussion – interpreting is really hard work!
-Finally, remember that your own business interpreter can offer insight into in-language discussion between visitors – surely worth having!
+Also remember that if someone is acting as interpeter, they’ll be hard pushed to also contribute to the discussion – interpreting demands real concentration!
+Finally, remember that your own business interpreter can offer insight into in-language discussion between visitors – often well worth having!

 In terms of direct cost, yes.
-In terms of cost-effectiveness however, very often no. Interpreting remotely means the interpreter is deprived of the ambience and most visual cues that are available in face-to-face interpreting – so, for example, will struggle to pick-up on “the vibe”, so will be at a disadvantage while interpreting.
-That can actually be quite damaging – if the vibe is deteriorating, the interpreter may be able to modify their language choices and delivery to mitigate that – but only if they can feel the vibe.
+In terms of cost-effectiveness however, very often no. Interpreting remotely means the interpreter is deprived of the ambience and most visual cues that are available in face-to-face interpreting.
+One consequence is that they’ll struggle to pick-up on the discussion’s “vibe”, putting them at a disadvantage while interpreting that can actually be quite damaging.
+If the vibe is deteriorating, an interpreter can often modify their tone, language choices and delivery to mitigate that – but only if they can feel the vibe, very difficult when remote.
 That’s particularly the case for telephone interpreting, but – as anyone who’s video-conferenced will know! – is a major issue for online formats as well.
-There’s more on remote interpreting here.
+The University of Surrey published an interesting study of the issues surrounding remote interpreting in late 2024.

 business interpreter services tour guide system